YumengNUS/NPC-Dialogue-System/README.md

 When a new character has no memory file, the system creates it automatically.
 This prevents crashes and makes the first-time experience smooth.

+### 4. Gemini vs. ChatGPT
+Gemini was selected because it offers a free quota for API usage.

 ## Future Plans
 With more compute and real data, several improvements can be made in the future: